Russian language in Ukraine: After the Russian invasion of Ukraine

 Since February 2022, the beginning of Russian invasion, the everyday usage of Russian language in Ukraine has notably decreased, from 33% in 2021 to 23% in 2022.
-According to a survey of the Kyiv International Institute of Sociology in December of 2022, 58 percent of Ukrainians considered Russian "unimportant".
+According to a survey of the Kyiv International Institute of Sociology in December 2022, 58 percent of Ukrainians considered Russian "unimportant".
 Additionally, in the fall of 2022, Russian was taken out of the educational curriculum in the cities of Kyiv, Mykolaiv, and Odesa.
 As per a February 2023 poll by RATING, 58% of respondents spoke exclusively Ukrainian at home, 30% spoke both Russian and Ukrainian, 11% spoke only Russian, 1% spoke a different one, and 1% found it difficult to say.
 However, this survey excluded the occupied Luhansk and Donetsk regions, as well as Crimea, and that in the different areas of the country (North, South, East and West), these percentages differed.
 For example, in the East, only 19% said that they speak exclusively Ukrainian, with 28% stating that they speak exclusively Russian, and 53% stating that they speak both languages.

-According to a survey taken in April and May of 2023 by the International Republican Institute, Russian remained widely used as the language spoken at home in many eastern Ukrainian cities, and a sizeable minority language elsewhere.
+According to a survey taken in April and May 2023 by the International Republican Institute, Russian remained widely used as the language spoken at home in many eastern Ukrainian cities, and a sizeable minority language elsewhere.
 The survey reported the following results: